Carolina Bristle Mallow

 MallowCarolinaBristleNA_Map

 Creeping through the grass of unkempt yards and just about anywhere else where other plant life doesn't tower over it, Carolina Bristle Mallow is found all over Texas...or at least anywhere there's enough rainfall to support grass.
-The plant looks and feels unappealing, with it's coarse, scratchy leaves and stiff, hairy stem.
+The plant looks and feels unappealing, with its coarse, scratchy leaves and stiff, hairy stem.
 While this plant looks a bit like the highly nutritious Malva neglecta, Carolina Bristle Mallow is unrelated and doesn't have a similar high vitamin, mineral, and protein content.
-In fact, it's not even in the Malvaceae family but rather the lone member of it's own unique genus, Modiola.
+In fact, it's not even in the Malvaceae family but rather the lone member of its own unique genus, Modiola.

 Don't mistake young, toxic Creeping Buttercup (Ranunculus repens) for Carolina Bristle Mallow.
 Creeping Buttercup leaves have deeper clefts and a shinier, light-green color growing up from a single taproot.
 Remember, Carolina Bristle Mallow puts roots down anywhere its stems touch soil.
 If you aren't sure what you have, wait a few weeks to see how the plant grows.
 If it develops yellow flowers and sharply cleft leaves it's the toxic Creeping Buttercup.